-FAQ 7: If I say something negative online about someone while remaining anonymous, is it true that I am really "invisible" and no one will identify me online?
+FAQ 7: If I express my resentment towards certain issues or say something negative about someone while remaining anonymous online, shouldn't it be fine since I am appearing "invisible" and no one shall be able to identify me?

-- Although most people who cyberbully may attempt to remain anonymous, there are ways to find out information about where cyber-bullying originated.
+Although most people who cyberbully may attempt to remain anonymous, there are ways to find out information about where cyber-bullying originated.
 Evidence can be gathered from online and mobile communications.
 Remember that when you send a message to someone, you cannot see the impact that your words or images have on the other person.
 Something sent as a joke may be deeply upsetting or offensive to others.
-You may not be fully aware of the potential seriousness or impact of your actions. - We should learn to respect people with different opinions and think critically.
+You may not be fully aware of the potential seriousness or impact of your actions.

+We should learn to respect people with different opinions and think critically.
 Try to make positive use of technology and create a positive footprint.
-When publishing information or having conversations with others online, always show respect to people and be a responsible "digizen". - Be mindful of how you present yourself online, who can see your content and how others are going to respond to your messages.
+When publishing information or having conversations with others online, always show respect to people and be a responsible "digizen".

+Be mindful of how you present yourself online, who can see your content and how others are going to respond to your messages.
 Be aware of how others may be hurt by what you do, whether you intend to harm or not.
 It may cause serious emotional disturbance to the victim even suicidal ideation.